jaspector

 Specific inspection time windows not published; confirm with department

-Typical inspection sequence: Typical sequence for residential new construction: (1) Pre-pour footing/foundation after excavation and rebar placement, before concrete pour; (2) Underground utilities (below slab) for plumbing and electrical conduit; (3) Concrete slab (pre-pour) with forms and reinforcement in place; (4) Framing after structural framing, sheathing, fire blocking, bracing complete; (5) Rough electrical, plumbing, and mechanical in-wall rough-in complete, before walls closed; (6) Insulation after insulation installed, before drywall; (7) Final inspection when all work complete, systems operational, site clean; (8) Certificate of Occupancy issued after passing final.
+Typical sequence: Typical sequence for residential new construction: (1) Pre-pour footing/foundation after excavation and rebar placement, before concrete pour; (2) Underground utilities (below slab) for plumbing and electrical conduit; (3) Concrete slab (pre-pour) with forms and reinforcement in place; (4) Framing after structural framing, sheathing, fire blocking, bracing complete; (5) Rough electrical, plumbing, and mechanical in-wall rough-in complete, before walls closed; (6) Insulation after insulation installed, before drywall; (7) Final inspection when all work complete, systems operational, site clean; (8) Certificate of Occupancy issued after passing final.
 Commercial inspection sequence may include structural steel, concrete, fire suppression, alarm, and final occupancy inspections.

-Do I need a building permit in Roswell, NM?
+01 Do I need a building permit in Roswell, NM?

 A building permit is required for new construction, additions, alterations, demolitions, re-roofs (structural), and changes of occupancy.
 Electrical, plumbing, and mechanical trade permits are required for all new or modified installations.
 Fences, signs, pools, and accessory structures above the exempt threshold also require permits.

-How much does a building permit cost in Roswell, NM?
+02 How much does a building permit cost in Roswell, NM?

+Building permit fees in Roswell, NM are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Typically valuation-based per NM CID state baseline: first $15,000 of construction valuation $3.00 per $1,000; over $15,000 $1.00 per $1,000.
 Cities may adopt their own fee schedules by ordinance.
 Roswell may charge higher rates than the state baseline..
 Plan check fee: Approximately 20% of building permit fee, paid at time of application.
 Commercial discipline reviews (electrical, mechanical, fire, ADA) may each carry additional plan review fees..

-How do I apply for a building permit in Roswell, NM?
+03 How do I apply for a building permit in Roswell, NM?

-1. Determine whether the property is within Roswell city limits.
+To apply for a building permit in Roswell, NM, follow these steps: 1.
+Determine whether the property is within Roswell city limits.
 The city GIS or the Planning and Zoning Department at (575) 624-6700 can confirm.
 2. Contact the Roswell Building Services / Planning and Zoning Department at (575) 624-6700 to identify the required permit type(s) and obtain current application forms.
 3. Prepare the required documents (site plan, construction drawings, contractor license information, energy compliance documentation).
 4. Submit the completed application and plans in person at City Hall, 425 N. Richardson Ave.
 5. Pay the plan review fee at time of submittal.
 6. Await plan review.
 Staff will contact the applicant with corrections or approval.
 7. Respond to any plan review comments and resubmit corrected plans if requested.
 8. Pay the remaining permit fee upon approval.
 9. Receive the issued permit.
 Post the permit on the job site before commencing work.
 10. Schedule required phased inspections by calling (575) 624-6700.
 11. Pass all required inspections.
 Do not cover or enclose any work before inspection.
 12. Receive Certificate of Occupancy for new construction or change of occupancy.

-How long does it take to get a building permit in Roswell, NM?
+04 How long does it take to get a building permit in Roswell, NM?

-How do I schedule a building inspection in Roswell, NM?
+05 How do I schedule a building inspection in Roswell, NM?

-Other cities in Chaves County
+Other jurisdictions in Chaves County.

-View all Chaves County jurisdictions →
+All Chaves County jurisdictions →